Do You Remove the Rind From Gouda? (Solved!)

 Now, things are a little here, and you’ll notice that the rind of smoked gouda isn’t the typical bright red more commonly associated with the traditional variety.

-In fact, it’s a brown rind, which seems to perfectly complement smoked Gouda cheese.
+It’s a brown rind, which seems to perfectly complement smoked Gouda cheese.

 The rind on smoked Gouda is edible, although whether you enjoy the taste is a matter of personal preference.